3DCoded/Happy-Hare/Happy-Hare-Parameters.md

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Tip Forming

-TODO...

-Some more details on slicer setup can be found [here](Toolchange-Movement#---role-of-the-slicer)
+Here you set the name of the macro to call to perform the "tip forming".
+Happy Hare supplies both a traditional tip shaping macro (based on what Prusa/Super slicer did) as well as a tip cutting macro designed for toolhead based cutters like ERF (Filametrix).
+More details on slicer setup can be found [here](Toolchange-Movement#---role-of-the-slicer) and in the setup of the individual macros.

 ``` yml
 # Tip forming -------------------------------------------------------------------------------------------------------------